Lynlee Lawrence says CSI Private Eye is “the best online resource I've come across”.

 About the author

 Lynlee Lawrence is the Assistant HOD English at Hutt International Boys School, a year 7–13 school in Wellington, New Zealand.
-She’s got 25 years’ experience teaching, and has taught in Japan, the Middle East and Middle Earth (New Zealand).
+She has 25 years’ experience teaching, and has taught in Japan, the Middle East and Middle Earth (New Zealand).